ey7/project-three/README.md

 ## Acknowledgements

 - Thanks to [W3 Schools](https://www.w3schools.com/) and [Flask Documentation](https://flask.palletsprojects.com) who helped with many code ideas and snippets, they have been acknowleged in the code.

+- Many thanks to my Code Institute mentor Seun Owonikoko, for her expertise, help and encouragement.

 - I drew much inspiration and code ideas from the following videos and content: